sanity-io/sanity-plugin-seo-pane/README.md

 sanity install seo-pane
 ```

-This plugin requires a very specific setup in order to get the full benefit.
+This plugin requires a very specific setup to get the full benefit.
 It is designed to be used as a [Component inside of a View](https://www.sanity.io/docs/structure-builder-reference#c0c8284844b7).

 ```js
 // ./src/deskStructure.js